-The successful control of the increased pressure encountered in the Phoenix South-2 well led Carnarvon to submit a cost recovery claim under its insurance policy.
-The claim is currently in the final stages of assessment by the insurance underwriters.
-Proceeds from the claims are expected to cover a substantial amount of the cost of drilling the Phoenix South-3 well allowing for a full evaluation of the Caley interval.
+The increased pressure encountered in the Phoenix South-2 well led to an earlier than planned termination of drilling.
+The successful control of the increased pressure encountered in the Phoenix South-2 well led Carnarvon to submit a successful cost recovery claim under its insurance policy.
+The claim will cover a majority of the costs of the Phoenix South-3 well.